WindJammer6/30.-Dutch-Auction-and-English-Auction-Web-Application-Game/README.md

 This is just a prototype that I quickly made with the help of ChatGPT.
 Its not the most robust code.
 The video demonstrates how its supposed to work.

+How to run it locally,

+Install dependencies:
+npm init -y
+npm install express socket.io

+To run it:
+node server.js